bxparks/AceTime/USER_GUIDE.md

 **Caveat**: The parser for `forDateString()` looks only at the UTC offset.
 It does *not* recognize the TZ Database identifier (e.g. `[America/Los_Angeles]`).
-To handle the time zone identifier correctly, the library needs to load the entire TZ Database into memory and be able to create the `BasicZoneProcessor` or `ExtendedZoneProcessor` dynamically.
-But the dataset is too large to fit on most AVR microcontrollers with only 32kB of flash memory.
-(It may be possible to add this functionality for the ESP8266 or ESP32 platforms which have far more memory.)
-The `ZonedDateTime::timeZone()` will return a `TimeZone` instance whose `TimeZone::getType()` returns `TimeZone::kTypeFixed`.
+To handle the time zone identifier correctly, the library needs to load the entire TZ Database into memory and use the `ZoneManager` to manage the `BasicZoneProcessor` or `ExtendedZoneProcessor` objects dynamically.
+But the dataset is too large to fit on most AVR microcontrollers with only 32kB of flash memory, so we currently do not support this dynamic lookup.
+The `ZonedDateTime::timeZone()` will return Manual `TimeZone` whose `TimeZone::getType()` returns `TimeZone::kTypeManual`.

 #### Conversion to Other Time Zones